Service Alerts!

 A:

 The goal is for the new transit center to be easy to access, safe, and secure while reflecting the unique personality of San Rafael through context-sensitive and aesthetically pleasing urban design.
-Each of the alternatives include a range of options for enhancing the public realm, including opportunities for creating a sense of place and public amenities, such as benches, bicycle parking, and shade.
-After the site location is selected, project work will include soliciting community input on strategies to best integrate the transit center design into the surrounding urban fabric.
-The architectural design of the transit center will occur as part of a later project phase.
-The District has committed to forming a Community Design Advisory Group beginning with the Preliminary Engineering phase of the project to best incorporate the community vision into the design aesthetic of the transit center.
-That will be just one of many opportunities for the community to share their ideas to shape the vision and character of the facility.
+The project includes opportunities for creating a sense of place and public amenities, such as benches, bicycle parking, and shade.
+The project is currently soliciting community input on strategies to best integrate the transit center design into the surrounding urban fabric.
+The District has formed a Community Design Advisory Group that is meeting over the course of 2023 to best incorporate the community vision into the design aesthetic of the transit center.
+In addition to that Advisory Group, the broader public will have opportunities share their ideas to shape the vision and character of the facility at multiple points in the process.

 back to top